leanprover/lean4/library/library.md

 You can use `print axioms foo` to see which axioms `foo` depends on.
 Many of the theories in the `theories` folder are unreservedly classical.

-See also the [hott library](../hott/hott.md), a library for homotopy type theory based on a predicative foundation.